mdda/mdda.github.io/_posts/OSS/2018-08-22-gcp-for-ml-on-cli.md

 {% endhighlight %}

-#### Now ensure the VM is not running
+#### Finally ensure the VM is not running

+Now, we've accomplished a few things :

+*  We have a clean VM with NVidia installed, ready to be cloned
+*  A cloned persistent disk that can be used 'live' - but that we're also not too attached to

+Thus, we can stop where we are, and think about actually using the machine(s) :

 {% highlight bash %}
 gcloud compute instances stop $INSTANCE_NAME
 {% endhighlight %}

-To get out of the 'running a P100 for no reason' state.
+This gets us out of the 'running a P100 for no reason' state.

 #### Summary